CRC-FONDA/A2-metagenome-snakemake/README.md

 snakemake --cores 1
 ```

 Then set the search parameters in `search_config.yaml`.
-To run one of the MG-* snakemake workflows :
+To run one of the MG-* snakemake workflows:
 ```
 cd MG-1
 snakemake --use-conda --cores {e.g 8}